MatthewBurstein/snap-bot/README.md

 - ask for how many players

 ## Model
-Game has N players and a MatchStrategy
+Game has N players, a MatchStrategy and a stack of cards on the table Player has a hand
-Player has a stack (yet to play) and a pile (have been played)